 A North Dakota criminal history record check is a search of confidential law enforcement databases, cross-referencing by the person’s name, date of birth, social security number and other specific identifiers (including fingerprints).
 The extensive cross-referencing ensures that the result relates only to that person, even if the person has used several names or there are other individuals with the same name.
 Pursuant to the North Dakota Century Code, only the ND Bureau of Criminal Investigation (BCI) can supply a Criminal History Record Check.

-“Reason Fingerprinted” should specify the type of license you are applying for (dental or dental hygiene)
+On the form, the field titled “Reason Fingerprinted” should specify the type of license you are applying for (dental or dental hygiene)

 Mail the fully completed cards and forms, along with your fee as instructed on the card to:

-Instuctional Brochure - "How to Obtain and Challenge Your FBI Identification Record"
+Instructional Brochure - "How to Obtain and Challenge Your FBI Identification Record"

-If you have a conviction, or any other incident to report as required by application, send with the application supporting documentation and/or certified copies of all court documents related to the matter discussed in the petition.
+New applicants and those with existing licenses or registrations all have a duty to report certain conduct to the Board.
+If you have a conviction, or any other incident to report as required by application, send supporting documentation and/or certified copies of all court documents related to the matter.
 Documentation includes, as applicable, a copy of any assessment or evaluation and recommendations for treatment, criminal charges, reported offenses, police reports, judgments, dispositions of criminal complaint, dispositions of offenses, final dispositions, court orders, actions pending, and deferred judgments.
-Not doing so may delay the licensing process.
+A failure to submit this inforation with your application may delay the licensing process.
+Please carefully review North Dakota Century Code 43-28-18.1.
+There are no exceptions under which omission of this information in the application or renewal process is deemed acceptable.

 Ø I didn’t think I had to mention the DUI because I paid all of the fines.